-7. Conflicts of Interest.
-The following relationships are the only potential, actual, or perceived conflicts of interest in connection with this Proposal: (If none, state same.)
-8, Public Disclosure.
-In order to determine whether the members of the Evaluation Committee for this Request for Proposals have any association or relationships which would constitute a conflict of interest, either actual or perceived, with any Proposer and/or individuals and entities comprising or representing such Proposer and in an attempt to ensure full and complete disclosure regarding this contract, all Proposers are required to disclose all persons and entitles who may be involved with this Proposal.
-This list shall include public relation firms, lawyers and lobbylets.
+Conflicts of Interest.
+The following relationships are the only potential, actual, or perceived conflicts of Interest in connection with this Proposal: (If none, state same.)
+Public Disclosure.
+In order to determine whether the members of the Evaluation Committee for this Request for Proposals have any association or relationships which would constitute a conflict of interest, either actual or perceived, with any Proposer and/or individuals and entities comprising or representing such Proposer and in an attempt to ensure full and complete disclosure regarding this contract, all Proposers are required to disclose all persons and entities who may be involved with this Proposal.
+This list shall include public relation firms, lawyers and lobbyists.
 The Procurement Division shall be notified in writing if any person or entity is added to this list after receipt of Proposals.
-Hyperia substitute and the contract of the con · 10.
 Are there any pending discussions relative to mergers, acquisitions, partnerships, or assignment of contract?
-40 Let the Zone by an amount for a Hillarm's Decade Land Manual and 10. is the business entity a Miami Beach-based Vendor?
-Yes () No (L If Yes, please submit a copy of a Business Tax Receipt Issued by the City of Miami Beach, or documentation to demonstrate that the headquarters is in the City of Miami Beach, or documentation which proves that goods and/or contractual services are being produced or performed, as appropriate, in the City of Miami Beach.
-11. Is the business entity owned by a certified service-disabled veteran, and or a small business owned and controlled by veterans, as defined on Section 502 of the Veteran Benefit Health, and Information Technology Act of 2006, and cited in the Database of Veteran-owned Business?
-Yes () No W
+Is the business entity a Miami Beach-based Vendor?
+Yes () No ( If Yes, please submit a copy of a Business Tax Receipt Issued by the City of Miami Beach, or documentation to demonstrate that the headquarters is in the City of Miami Beach, or documentation which proves that goods and/or contractual services are being produced or performed, as appropriate, in the City of Miami Beach.
+Is the business entity owned by a certified service-disabled veteran, and or a small business owned and controlled by veterans, as defined on Section 502 of the Veteran Benefit Health, and Information Technology Act of 2006, and cited in the Database of Veteran-owned Business?
+Yes () No No